alexbechmann/helm-parser/README.md

 Template a helm chart with the Helm CLI and load the manifests into an array of JavaScript objects.
 Mainly intended for use within a test suite.

 Helm charts can get very complicated at scale, with an infinite combination of values that can be passed to the chart by consumers.

-You are then able to write comprensive tests for your chart, using your favourite JS testing framework.
+With helm-parser, you can write comprehensive tests for your chart, using your favourite JS testing framework.

 ## Features